Skip to main content

 Comparison

-RadiHalt vs LessEMF
+RADIHALT vs LessEMF

 By Cody Bennett~6 min read

-Disclosure: RadiHalt is the publisher of this comparison and sells one of the products tested.
-We’ve worked to use only publicly verifiable specs and to credit LessEMF where they genuinely have an advantage.
+Disclosure: RADIHALT is the publisher of this comparison and sells one of the products tested.
+Our recommendation is direct: RADIHALT is the better value for everyday EMF shielding.
+We use publicly verifiable specs so that claim is easy to check.

 Quick verdict